Procrastinating My Life Away

 The nonsense in my head and what I do about it

 Today, I’m writing about procrastination, laziness and time management.
-Well, I say “today”, but that’s a relative concept, isn’t it.
+Well, To be honest, when I say “today”, that’s a relative concept.
 “Today” was meant to be last Monday, it’s now Thursday.
 And in unrelated news, my desk is as tidy as it’s been for weeks, my email inbox is empty and I just pulled a magic looking sourdough from the oven an hour ago.

-Your business coach wonders: “Am I really the right person to write about procrastination?
+Your business-life coach wonders: “Am I really the right person to write about procrastination?
 It’s clearly not one of my strength areas.”